rubyireland/rubyireland.github.com/_posts/2016-05-25-new-meetup-train-in-town.markdown

 <div class="right-pull">
-The <a href="http://www.meetup.com/Dublin-Learning-Ruby-on-Rails-Meetup/events/230846089/" class="link-inside-pull">first meetup</a> of Dublin Learning Ruby on Rails was fully-booked and quickly heading towards Learnsville yesterday, 23rd of April! :)
+The <a href="http://www.meetup.com/Dublin-Learning-Ruby-on-Rails-Meetup/events/230846089/" class="link-inside-pull">first meetup</a> of Dublin Learning Ruby on Rails was fully-booked and quickly heading towards Learnsville yesterday, 23rd of May! :)
 </div>

 This is a guest post by [Jules Roman